algorandfoundation/docs/docs/get-details/algokit/utils/ts/capabilities/transfer.md

 - `amount: AlgoAmount` - The [amount](./amount.md) of ALGOs to send
 - `transactionParams?: SuggestedParams` - The optional [transaction parameters](./transaction.md#transaction-params)
 - `note?: TransactionNote` - The [transaction note](./transaction.md#transaction-notes)
+- `lease?: string | Uint8Array`: A [lease](https://developer.algorand.org/articles/leased-transactions-securing-advanced-smart-contract-design/) to assign to the transaction to enforce a mutually exclusive transaction (useful to prevent double-posting and other scenarios)

 ## `ensureFunded`